In Tupelo, Mississippi

 Entropion is when the eyelid, usually the lower lid, folds inward, while ectropion is when the lower lid folds outward.
 When an eyelid folds inward, the eyelashes and/or eyelid will rub against the inside of the eye and possibly cornea causing irritation & discomfort.
 When left untreated, scarring of the eyelid or cornea or possibly nerve damage may occur.
 Entropion can affect both eyes simultaneously, but most cases of entropion affect one eyelid at a time.
 This condition is more prevalent in women and people above the age of 60.

-Entropion Surgery in Tupelo, MS
+Entropion Surgery in Tupelo, Mississippi

 What Are The Symptoms Of Entropion?